elem-app/spaceport/docs/Reference.md

     - Run search
     - Verify the results

-- **Comprehensive** - Executable specs in a project, collectively, should consider both the positive and negative cases
+- **Comprehensive** - Testable specs in a project, collectively, should consider both the positive and negative cases

     Example: